 FREQUENTLY ASKED QUESTIONS – SECTION RC3

-Click here to view the FAQ from the Q&A portion of the public meeting.
+Click here to view the FAQ from the Q&A portion of the virtual public meeting held on April 23, 2025.

-Click here to view the FAQ from the comment forms received after the public meeting.
+Click here to view the FAQ from the comment forms received after the virtual public meeting held on April 23, 2025.

 Sibty Hasan, P.E., P.M.P.